 The short answer:

-No, in the new Portfolio Manager, only the building owner can share the property.
+Not yet.
+Currently in Portfolio Manager, only the building owner can share the property.
 This was done to maintain simplicity and to streamline sharing features.
-However, EPA is currently discussing the possibility of adding back this feature.
+However, based on customer feedback, EPA is currently developing this feature and we expect it to be available by late summer.

 The long explanation: